mims-harvard/AIM2/syllabus.md

 ## Attendance

 - Students must attend all classes unless they have explicit permission from the course instructor.
 An unexcused absence can affect the participation grade.
 The course will be run in a in-person format.
 - Students are highly encouraged to attend focused tutorials.
-We will offer a number of tutorials throughout the semester and expect that the student will attend at least five of them in-person.
+We will offer a number of tutorials throughout the semester and expect that the student will attend at least some of them in-person.
 - To see when lectures and office hours are scheduled, check the [Weekly Schedule](../schedule).
 - To see when lectures, discussions, and assignments are released (and due), check the [Home Page](../).